Does this sound similar to you?

 Kindly note that the products chosen below are mainly based on our personal preferences and the guidelines as shown above.
 They are by no means made in the order below.

-This speedy HDD drive offers a good chunk of storage at an uncommonly high RPM.
-It will stand up to daily use in editing and media programs and connects to your computer via USB so you can take full advantage of its specs.
+This speedy HDD drive offers a huge chunk of storage at an uncommonly high RPM.
+It will stand up to daily use in editing and media programs and connects to your computer via USB-C so you can take full advantage of its specs.

-- Pros: It's a 7200 RPM drive which means you won't be waiting for your files to read or write.
-Also, it comes with a good amount of storage space.
+- If you have set up Apple Time Machine, this drive will be ready for easy file backup so you won’t be waiting for your files to read or write.
+Also, it comes with a great amount of storage space.

-- Cons: Largest TB size option is not compatible with Mac.
+- Largest TB size option is not compatible with Mac.

 Available with USB and USB-C connections and pre-formatted for Mac, this SSD from well-known brand Glyph provides extremely fast speeds that will support your casual and power use.
 It looks clean and functions beautifully.